-As contractually agreed, Bureau Veritas will continue to assess the implementation and development of Volkswagen AG's EMS through the follow-up audits scheduled in 2018 and 2019.
+As contractually agreed, Bureau Veritas will continue to assess the implementation and development of Volkswagen AG's EMS through follow-up audits scheduled in 2019.
 This should allow the Audit Team to evaluate the continuous improvement of the management system.

-Bureau Veritas recommends that the following items be considered in the audit planning for 2018:
+Bureau Veritas recommends that the following items be considered in the audit planning for 2019:

-- Presentation of the status of changes from the 2017 audit until the next scheduled audit in 2018 - Release of newly implemented processes and their evaluation in terms of goals and effectiveness - Discrepancies found during the internal audit 2017-2018 - Increase in on-site interviews with employees - Verification and review of PDP relevant environmental related issues resulting from the "Whistleblower" process.
+- Presentation of the status of changes from the 2018 audit until the next scheduled audit in 2019 - Release of any newly implemented processes and their evaluation in terms of goals and effectiveness - Update on any OFIs that were considered and implemented - Increase in specific examples of processes related to vehicles developed for sale in the US - Verification and review of EMS Management Review - Changes in the laboratory from 2018 to 2019